M. A. G. Osmani: GHQ Pakistan

 Osmani was promoted to lieutenant colonel and became a senior advisor at CENTO headquarters in Baghdad as part of the Pakistan military delegation from December 1955 to May 1956.
 He was promoted to acting colonel in May 1956, joining the Pakistan Army GHQ at Rawalpindi as deputy director for military operations (DDMO).
 In August and September 1957 he served as an acting brigadier, serving as DDMO until May 1966.
 Osmani received the permanent rank of colonel in 1961, and received advanced weapons training in the United States three years later.
 He served under Gul Hassan Khan in 1964, who felt that Osmani had been passed over for promotion.
 Khan allowed him to focus on the Bengal regiments.

-By 1958 Osmani was deputy director of the general staff and then deputy director of military operations under Yahya Khan, a position he held until his retirement eight years later.
+By 1958 Osmani was deputy director of the general staff and then deputy director of military operations under Ayub Khan, a position he held until his retirement eight years later.
 Although he reached the rank of colonel in the first decade of his career, during the next decade he did not receive a promotion.
 During Osmani's tenure as DDMO in the General Staff Branch, he was a Pakistan Army advisor at CENTO, SEATO and Pakistan Air Defence Committee meetings.

 Bengali recruitment bottleneck

 Pakistan mustered six infantry divisions and one armoured brigade after the division of the British Indian army in 1947.
 These formations were neither fully equipped nor staffed.
 The number of Bengali officers and soldiers in the Pakistan armed forces was small, due to the British preference for recruiting from the martial races and the departure of many non-Muslim Bengali personnel for the Indian Army.
 The Pakistan Army raised two battalions of the East Bengal Regiment from 1947 to 1950, and Punjab regiments were inherited from the British Indian Army.
 The Azad Kashmir Regiment was created soon after the Indo-Pakistani War of 1947.

 When Osmani joined GHQ in 1956, three East Bengal regiments and the East Bengal Regimental Centre (EBRC) were part of the Pakistan Army.
 Over the next nine years the number of Punjab Regiment battalions grew (reorganised in 1956) and reached almost 50, the Frontier Force and Baluch Regiments grew.
-Many senior army officers believed in the martial-race theory, and considered Bengalis poor military material.
-Bengali recruits, generally smaller in stature than West Pakistanis, often failed to meet minimum physical requirements (which were based on average West Pakistani physical characteristics).
-Many Pakistani officers favoured mixed regiments over Bengali ones and some officers felt that increasing the number of Bengali formations threatened Army unity.
+Many senior army officers believed in the martial-race theory, and considered Bengalis "poor" military material.
+Pakistani officers favoured mixed regiments over Bengali ones and some officers felt that increasing the number of Bengali formations threatened Army unity.